bourriquet/imperial_msc_computing/prolog/tutorials/README.md

 # tutorials

-These Prolog tutorials formed part of the Logic and AI Programming course 2015/16
+These Prolog tutorials formed part of the _518 Logic and AI Programming_ 2015/16.

+All predicates tested using SICStus 4.3.2.